jyuenbeep/Candy-Crush/README.md

 5/22: Finished the prototype.
 Worked on the methods and on UML diagrams.
 Brainstormed ideas.

 5/23: began conding of a class. not sure if my branch commited.

+5/25: been trying to get movements to work and tried getting a different setup but its not going as planned.